 Hey everyone, a bit of a different post today!
 There is a place in Thailand I recently came across in my studies for art class.
-I found Thailand’s White Buddhist Temple, which was build in 1997 by Chalermchai Kositpipat.
+I found Thailand’s White Buddhist Temple, which was built in 1997 by Chalermchai Kositpipat.
 The artist is a very devout Buddhist but wants to re-see art for the modern world.
 Even before you enter the temple you’ll come across red skulls on traffic cones that emphasis a mystic feel.
-The temples website reads:
+The temples website reads: Continue reading →

 Beginning in a classroom at Fresno State 25 years ago, Reel Pride is now the 6th oldest, and one of the largest, LGBT film festivals in the United States.
 The 25th festival begins on Wednesday, September 17, and runs through Sunday the 21st.
 30 films will be screened at venues in Fresno’s historic Tower District.
 For information on films and times, visit the Reel Pride website.